dereneaton/ipyrad/docs/pedicularis_.rst

 Step 1: Load the fastq data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+You always start an ipyrad assembly by running step 1.
 When the data location is entered as a **sorted_fastq_path** (param 4), as
 opposed to the **raw_fastq_path** (param 2), step 1 simply counts the
 number of reads for each Sample and parses the file names to